 Module links exist in a variety of navigation elements like top header navigation, footer, or related articles (orange fields in the graphic above).
 Linking out of modules allows for a much more systematic adjustment of your internal link graph.
 It's much more scalable than linking out of body content.

-PageRank is just one of many ranking signals but the goal of internal link optimization is to drive more organic traffic to your site.
+PageRank is just one of many ranking signals, but internal link optimization aims to drive more organic traffic to your site.

 Matt Cutts confirmed this in an interview with Stone Temple (now Perficient):